Salween River: British rule and World War II

 During World War II the Japanese Empire invaded Burma, starting at Mawlamyine in January 1942.
 The Japanese army, numbering 18,000 against 7,000 British defenders, quickly captured Mawlamyine, forcing the British to retreat across the Salween to Martaban.
 On February 10–11 the Japanese crossed the Salween and the British fled, unprepared for a siege.
 The Japanese blockaded the Burma Road constructed in 1938 during the Second Sino-Japanese War, forcing the British to transport military supplies to China by air across the eastern Himalayas ("The Hump").
-The retreating Allied army (primarily Chinese) stopped the Japanese advance at the Salween River on May 5, 1942.
+The retreating Allied army (primarily Chinese) stopped the Japanese advance at the Salween River on May 5, 1942 (Defence of the Salween river).
 After blowing all the bridges crossing the river, the Chinese took defensive positions on the east bank along a 100 mi front, at which point the fighting reached a stalemate.

 From 1944–1945, Allied forces launched the Salween Campaign to retake Burma and reopen the Burma Road.
 During the initial offensive on May 11, 1944, about 40,000 troops of the Chinese Expeditionary Force (CEF), led by American General Joseph Stilwell and assisted by US army air forces, crossed the Salween on rubber rafts and attacked the Japanese position west of the river.
 About 17,000–19,000 Chinese and 15,000 Japanese were killed in the resulting battle, from which the Chinese emerged victorious.
 In the following days, additional CEF troops crossed the river bringing the total to 100,000, before pushing west into Japanese-held territory.
 The Salween Campaign concluded on January 20, 1945 with the fall of Wanding.
 By August 1945 the Allies had retaken Burma from the Japanese.